Higgs bundles for the non-compact dual of the special orthogonal group: Low rank cases

-\begin{proof} \begin{enumerate} \item If $d$ is odd then all semistable and polystable Higgs bundles are stable, simple and do not admit a skew-symmetric isomorphism intertwining the components of the Higgs field. \item If $d$ is even and $d\ne 0$ then all stable Higgs bundles are simple and do not admit a skew-symmetric isomorphism intertwining the components of the Higgs field.
-The non-smooth points can occur only at points represented by polystable Higgs bundles. \item The cases (a)-(c) correspond to polystable Higgs bundles (cases (a) and (b)), stable but not simple Higgs bundles (case (a)), or stable and simple bundles which admit a skew-symmetric isomorphism intertwining the components of the Higgs field (case (c)). \end{enumerate} \end{proof}
+\begin{proof} (1) If $d$ is odd then all semistable and polystable Higgs bundles are stable, simple and do not admit a skew-symmetric isomorphism intertwining the components of the Higgs field.

+(2) If $d$ is even and $d\ne 0$ then all stable Higgs bundles are simple and do not admit a skew-symmetric isomorphism intertwining the components of the Higgs field.
+The non-smooth points can occur only at points represented by polystable Higgs bundles.

+(3) The cases (a)-(c) correspond to polystable Higgs bundles (cases (a) and (b)), stable but not simple Higgs bundles (case (a)), or stable and simple bundles which admit a skew-symmetric isomorphism intertwining the components of the Higgs field (case (c)). \end{proof}